ltk/res/README.md

 # Res

-Nothing to see here.
-Move along.
+Switch to a different branch to see a resume catered to a particular target.